multiversx/mx-multi-factor-auth-go-service/README.md

 not contain the necessary information).

 There are several steps considered when trying to fetch the client real IP:
-* firstly, we try to fetch client ip based on custom http headers from trusted proxies;
+* firstly, we try to fetch client IP based on custom http headers from trusted proxies;
 custom http headers can be set in http headers config section
-* if not found in custom http headers, search in `x-forwarded-for` header based on the variables in http headers config section
+* if not found in custom http headers, we search in `x-forwarded-for` header based on the variables in http headers config section
-* if not found in `x-forwarded-for` header or if `x-forwarded-for` header is not trusted (this can be done by setting number of trusted proxies in config to 0 and header will not be checked at all), it will fetch the client ip from gin's RemoteAddr, which contains the network address that send the last request; this field is relevant and safe when there are no intermediate proxies between client and server
+* if not found in `x-forwarded-for` header or if `x-forwarded-for` header is not trusted (this can be done by setting number of trusted proxies in config to 0 and header will not be checked at all), we fetch the client IP from gin's RemoteAddr, which contains the network address that send the last request; this field is relevant and safe when there are no intermediate proxies between client and server

 > **Important**
-> Make sure to allign `mfa` configuration for `HTTPHeaders` with infrastructure.
+> For this to work properly, make sure to align `HTTPHeaders` configuration section
+> with your infrastructure setup.

 ## Local testing environment